Getting Started

 Choose device type modal

-You can build World Tracking scenes as you regularly would, with Actions, Applets, and all Components.
+Due to the nature of headsets, they are unable to support some features which would cause a bad user experience such as Face Tracking.
+You can however build World Tracking and 360 content scenes as you regularly would, with Actions, Applets, and all Components.

 Understanding headset interactions